-To set oven to start cleaning immediately
+To set oven

-- 1. Close oven door (if opened).

-- 2. Turn Selector Knob to Clean.

-- 3. Turn Temperature Knob fully clockwise to Clean until it comes to a full stop.
-The door cannot be locked if Temperature Knob is not in the Clean position.
+- 1. Close oven door (if opened). - 2.
+Turn OVEN knob to Clean. - 3.
+Turn TEMPERATURE knob fully clockwise to Clean until it comes to a full stop.
+The door cannot be locked if TEMPERATURE knob is not in the Clean position. - 4.
+Move door lock lever to the full right position.